Caregivers in the Community

 Cleveland Clinic Heart Health Program at the Langston Hughes Community Health and Education Center in Fairfax

-Cleveland Clinic’s renowned Heart and Vascular Institute and Office of Community Outreach are teaming up to present a monthly series of free programs aimed at educating and improving heart health for residents, especially those in Fairfax, Hough, Glenville, Central and surrounding communities.
+Cleveland Clinic’s renowned Heart, Vascular & Thoracic Institute and Community Health & Partnerships offer programs aimed at educating and improving heart health for residents, especially those in Fairfax, Hough, Glenville, Central and surrounding communities.

 Vickie Eaton Johnson, Senior Director of Cleveland Clinic’s Community Outreach Department noted that this is an exciting and much-needed collaboration: